- Plume Legal

 - Business customers when Plume is acting as a processor of personal information.

 - Business partners, such as the providers of the internet-connected devices and services that a customer chooses to connect to a Customer Network (e.g., Google Nest and Amazon Alexa).
-If you acquire the Plume Services through a CSP or other Internet service provider, Plume shares personal information with that provider.
-Plume also shares Personal Information with partners to enable them to segment their users based on machine learning-determined “traits” of that location.
+If you acquire the Plume Services through a CSP or reseller, Plume shares personal information with that CSP or reseller.

-- Our affiliates and subsidiaries, such as Plume’s entities in the U.S., Canada, Poland, Slovenia, Switzerland and Taiwan.
+- Our affiliates and subsidiaries, such as Plume’s entities in Poland, Slovenia, Switzerland and Taiwan.

 - Competent law enforcement, government regulators and courts when we believe disclosure is necessary (i) to comply with the law, (ii) to exercise, establish or defend legal rights, or (iii) to protect the vital interests of users, business partners, service providers or another third party.